-'''

 (fluid '(var1 var2 ...))

-'''

-The declaration can be removed after compilation by a corresponding call to unfluid.
-Note that fluid takes the place of declarations known as special and common in some other LISP systems.
+The declaration can be removed after compilation by a corresponding call to unfluid. note that fluid takes the place of declarations known as special and common in wpagetems.
 When all user functions have been compiled, a substantial amount of space can be recovered by telling LISP to throw away the compiler.
 This is done by calling excise with argument lspcomp.